popeindustries/buddy/README.md

   'a/vendor/directory': {
     // An ordered list of dependencies
     sources: [
-      // A git url.
+      // A github user/repo.
-      // Install the 'browser-require' source when using Node modules.
+      // Install the 'browser-require' source when using Node-style modules.
-      'git://github.com/popeindustries/browser-require.git',
+      'popeindustries/browser-require',
-      // A named library with or without version (ex: jquery#latest, backbone, backbone#1.0.0).
+      // A named library with or without version (ex: jquery@latest, backbone, backbone@1.0.0).
       // Version identifiers follow the npm semantic versioning rules.
-      'library#version'
+      'library@version'
     ],
     // Dependencies can be packaged and minified to a destination file
     output: 'a/js/file'